 Besides after-school and in-school instruction, there are also five-week summer camps, including one for the World Robot Olympiad.

-A team for non-athletes
+go to link A team for non-athletes

 Involvement is not limited to traditional public or private schools.
 Last year, the West Virginia Schools for the Deaf and Blind in Romney fielded a team.